spatie/laravel-backup/README.md

 ## Usage

-To generate a dump-file run:
+Use this command to generate and upload the db-dump to the filesystem(s) you specified:

 ``` bash
 php artisan db:backup
 ```

-A file containing the dump of your database will be created in the filesystem/directory you specified in the config-file.
+A file containing the dump of your database will be created on the filesystem(s) you specified in the config-file.

 ## Testing